 To our great distress, it is currently IMPOSSIBLE to accurately count the deaths caused by medical error.

-This infamous figure of 18,000 deaths in one year was announced in Parliament of Australia by Minister for Health, The Hon Carmen Lawrence, on 14 June 1995.
+Australia’s Minister for Health the Hon Carmen Lawrence announced this infamous figure of 18,000 deaths in one year, was announced in Parliament on 14 June 1995.
 Then it was peer reviewed and published in The Medical Journal of Australia in November 1995.
 The figure is actually extrapolated from a statistically valid sample of 14,179 hospital admissions.

 For a comprehensive overview see:

 A more recent Victorian study gives more cause for alarm

 At this rate, the national tally of medical adverse events would be over 54,000 leading to 13,500 preventable deaths.

 18,000 dead?
 13,500 dead?
 Nobody knows for sure.
 But every study shows that the suffering and death caused by hospitals far exceed the road toll * – a national, shameful scandal.